UGSailing/site/README.md

 ### Setting up postgres

+#### Using docker

+If you've docker installed you can use the docker dev compose to spin up a basic postgres db with the following command:

+`docker compose up`

+#### Postgres on your system

 If you haven't set up postgres yet, you can use the [tutorial](https://www.geeksforgeeks.org/postgresql/install-postgresql-on-windows/) from geeksforgeeks.

 Next create a table for this project: